friuns2/unity-script-performance/README.md

 * Accessor functions (get{}/set{}) are x10 slower than using raw variables.

 ### Collections ###
-* Arrays are MUCH faster than all other collections, except Contains() on large sets.
+* Arrays ([] arrays, not System.Array) are MUCH faster than all other collections, except Contains() on large sets.
 Use arrays if possible.
 * Calling Resize() before adding many items to a collection can make a significant improvement in speed and GC allocations.
-* HashSet is slower than Dictionary.
+* HashSet is slower than Dictionary for add/remove.
 I'm not sure why since HashSet is really just the keys part of a Dictionary.
 Odd.

 #### Collection speed overview ####

 ##### Fastest #####

-* Remove (values) : Array, Stack, Queue, Dictionary, HashSet
+* Remove (values) : array, Stack, Queue, Dictionary, HashSet
 * Remove (keys) : Dictionary
-* Contains : Dictionary, HashSet, Array (for small sets < ~150)
+* Contains : Dictionary, HashSet, array (for small sets < ~150)
-* Add : Array, Stack, Queue, List
+* Add : array, Stack, Queue, List
+* Iterate : array, FastList, List[] (List foreach is slower)

 ##### Slowest #####